 Tuning the cars engine for better MPG means reducing power.

 Tuning for economy.
 With the rising price of fuel one question TorqueCars frequently gets asked is how can a car be tuned for maximum economy.
-Short of getting the family to push the car everywhere there is a little that can be done to improve fuel economy.
+Short of getting the family to push the car everywhere there are actually a few mods that can be done to improve fuel economy.

 First off you need to see if your car is operating within normal parameters.
 So get your makers stats out and work out if you are getting the right fuel consumption to start with.
 (Your driving habits and use of air conditioning may also be partly to blame so take the diving boot of the right foot and affix a helium balloon.)